PillCam™ SB Capsule Endoscopy

 The PillCam SB system is an ingestible capsule the size of a vitamin.
 It contains a tiny camera and light source that takes pictures of your small intestine as it travels naturally through your digestive tract.
 It takes 2 to 6 images per second, generating anywhere from 57,600 to 172,800 pictures in an eight-hour period.
 The images are then transmitted to a recorder that you wear on a strap across your body.
 Sensors placed on your stomach or in a sensor belt help transmit these images.

 The PillCam SB can be used in children as young as 2 years old, making it an ideal tool for detecting GI disorders in both children and adults.
 After your doctor makes a diagnosis, he or she may use PillCam SB to monitor your disease over time and make changes to your treatment plan.

 Patients with pacemakers, cardiac defibrillators, swallowing disorders, or diagnosed gastrointestinal obstructions or strictures are not candidates for this procedure.

 How to Prepare for PillCam

-The day before the test, you will begin a clear liquid diet at noon and a Miralax bowel prep at 4 pm.
+The day before the test, you will be on a clear liquid diet the entire day.
+You will need to start the bowel prep at 3 pm.
 You should not eat or drink anything from 9 pm the night before the test until the appointment time.
 Your doctor will let you know if or when you should adjust or stop any medications you take.
 PillCam does not require sedation or general anesthesia, so you do not need a driver to accompany you.